General and Systemic Pathology (DDS 6253)

 The textbook used in this course is Kumar V, et al (eds): Robbins Basic Pathology, 9th ed., Philadelphia, WB Saunders.
-The library just acquired a free ebook copy – so you don’t need to buy it to use it!
 You should use the textbook however it benefits you in order to supplement and reinforce the content you receive in lectures.

 Our lecture schedule is on the lectures page.
 Next to each lecture, you’ll see links to that lecture’s slides in pdf (color and grayscale) and powerpoint formats.
 You don’t need to print these out before class; we’ll have printed copies available at the beginning of each lecture (although it seems most students prefer to use the electronic version during class).

 Our lectures will be recorded on Mediasite, if all goes well our small offering of shrubbery is accepted.